encoredev/encore/docs/ts/primitives/databases.md

 ### Using database user credentials

-For cloud environments you can view database user credentials (created by Encore when provisioning databases) via the Cloud Dashboard:
+For cloud environments on AWS/GCP you can view database user credentials (created by Encore when provisioning databases) via the Cloud Dashboard:

 * Open your app in the [Cloud Dashboard](https://app.encore.dev), navigate to the **Infrastructure** page for the appropriate environment, and locate the `USERS` section within the relevant **Database Cluster**.